Efficient kinetic Lattice Boltzmann simulation of three-dimensional Hall-MHD Turbulence

 where the sum spans a set of vector-valued densities $\mathbf{g}_0,\cdots,\mathbf{g}_{M-1}$ associated with the microscopic velocities $\boldsymbol{\xi}_0, \cdots,\boldsymbol{\xi}_{M-1}$.

-The magnetic field $\mathbf{B}$ is here given by the zeroth-order moment of $\mathbf{\bar g}_i$ suggesting that a lattice with low connectivity should be sufficient.
-In practice, a D3Q7 lattice with only seven velocities (see green arrows in Fig.~\ref{fig:lattice_types}) will prove satisfactory for Hall-MHD turbulence.
-Analogously to fluid dynamics, a LB scheme can be derived to simulate the induction equation in the form
+The magnetic field $\mathbf{B}$ is here {provided} by the zeroth-order moment of $\mathbf{\bar g}_i$ {hinting} that a lattice with low connectivity should {suffice to simulate its dynamics}.
+In practice, a D3Q7 lattice with only seven velocities (see green arrows in Fig.~\ref{fig:lattice_types}) {shall} prove {to be} satisfactory {in reproducing the magnetic field of} Hall-MHD turbulent {plasmas}.
+Analogously to {the} fluid {case}, a LB scheme can be derived {in order} to simulate the induction equation in the form

 where the relaxation parameter $\omega_\mathrm{m}$ is now related to the magnetic resistivity $\eta$ by

 with $\Delta x/\Delta t=2C$ for the D3Q7 lattice.
 In practice, it is desirable that the nodes of the D3Q7 and D3Q27 lattices coincide so that the macroscopic quantities such as $\mathbf{u}$, $\mathbf{B}$ or $\mathbf{J}$ may be exchanged between the two lattices without interpolation.
 This constraint imposes that